Axway/api-builder-docs/content/en/docs/developer_guide/console/models.md

 ## Create a new model

-Models can be created in many different ways, but with the user interface (UI), you don't necessarily need to get your hands dirty with writing out code.
+Models can be created in many different ways, but with the user interface (UI), you do not necessarily need to get your hands dirty with writing out code.

 To create a new model using the UI: